-The Company considers all highly liquid investments that are both readily convertible into cash and mature within 90 days from the date of purchase to be cash equivalents.
-As of June 30, 2023, the Company's cash equivalents consist of U.S. Treasury bills with a maturity date less than 90 days from the date of purchase.
+Cash primarily consists of deposits with banking institutions.
+The Company considers all highly liquid investments that are both readily convertible into cash and mature within 90 days three months from the date of purchase to be cash equivalents.

 Accounts Receivable and Allowance for Credit Losses